telugu-boy/seedimg/README.md

 ~~libwebp must be installed through vcpkg as an up to date version is not in Nuget.~~

-Please install all libraries via vcpkg, to allow for easier transfer to other IDEs.
+Please install all libraries via vcpkg on Windows, it's the easiest solution ever.

-Linux: vcpkg install libpng:x86-linux libjpeg-turbo:x86-linux libwebp:x86-linux
+~~Linux: vcpkg install libpng:x86-linux libjpeg-turbo:x86-linux libwebp:x86-linux~~

+just use your package manager

 Windows: vcpkg install libpng:x86-windows libjpeg-turbo:x86-windows libwebp:x86-windows